tjhaines-cap/whether_sweater/README.md

 # Whether Sweater

-This application creates an API for a Front End team to utilize to provide a user with information about weather forecasts at a given location.
-It also has an enpoint to create a road trip and get the weather at the time of arrival.
-Two external APIs are used to get location and weather data.
-The data retrieved from the external APIs is then formatted and any extra unnecessary data is not passed on in the endpoints created in this app.
+This application exposes an API that aggregates data from two external APIs.
+The API requires authentication for the road trip endpoint.
+When a user creates an account an api key is generated, when a user logs in their key is returned, and it is required for a user to supply a key to use the road trip endpoint.
+The API consumption and exposure are tested and utilize vcr.

 ## Local Installation
 To install this on your local machine, clone this repository and run the following commands.